sass/sass-site/source/documentation/variables.md

     border: 1px solid $border-dark
 {% endcodeExample %}

-{% headsUp false %}
+{% headsUp %}
-  {% markdown %}
   CSS has [variables of its own][], which are totally different than Sass variables.
 Know the differences!

   [variables of its own]: /documentation/style-rules/declarations#custom-properties

   * Sass variables are all compiled away by Sass.
 CSS variables are included in the CSS output.

   * CSS variables can have different values for different elements, but Sass variables only have one value at a time.

   * Sass variables are *imperative*, which means if you use a variable and then change its value, the earlier use will stay the same.
 CSS variables are *declarative*, which means if you change the value, it'll affect both earlier uses and later uses.
-  {% endmarkdown %}

   {% codeExample 'variable-heads-up' %}
     $variable: value 1;